Ccode104/Software-Lab-4/Evaluation 1/Assignment 3/Detailed Report.md

-# Docker Nginx Reverse Proxy Implementation Report
+# Docker Compose for Multi-Container Applications

-## Executive Summary
+## Summary
 This technical report outlines the implementation of a reverse proxy setup using Nginx and Flask within Docker containers.
 The solution establishes a multi-container architecture where Nginx acts as a reverse proxy for a Flask application, utilizing Docker Compose for container orchestration.

 ## System Architecture